phil-barrett/PicoCNC/README.md

 * Expansion headers for I2C, SPI and UART.
 UART 3.3V/5V translation supported.
 * Powered by open source software - grblHAL.

-Available to oder on Tindie soon!
+Available to order on Tindie soon!